zio/zio/docs/datatypes/contextual/zlayer.md

 There are many ways to create a ZLayer.
 Here's an incomplete list:
 - `ZLayer.succeed` to create a layer from an existing service
-- `ZLayer.succeedMany` to create a layer from a value that's one or more services
+- `ZLayer.succeedEnvironment` to create a layer from a value that's one or more services
 - `ZLayer.fromFunction` to create a layer from a function from the requirement to the service
 - `ZLayer.fromEffect` to lift a `ZIO` effect to a layer requiring the effect environment
 - `ZLayer.fromAcquireRelease` for a layer based on resource acquisition/release.
 The idea is the same as `ZManaged`.